-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs

-- 40) Refer to Figure 2-4.
-Consider the following events: - a. a reduction in the patent protection period to no more than 2 years - b. a war that destroys a substantial portion of a nation's capital stock - c. the lack of secure and enforceable property rights system
+- a. a reduction in the patent protection period to no more than 2 years - b. a war that destroys a substantial portion of a nation's capital stock - c. the lack of secure and enforceable property rights system